 Better suited messaging would portray how many times women have worked in the same exact job, shared the same exact education level, but have been paid less.
 Yes, it still happens more than anyone will admit.

 Personally, I know what is it like to be overlooked for promotions, ignored for ideas and paid less.
-The starting salary for women at my employer in 2015 was $70-75K annually in sales and technical positions, and for men it was $80-90K annually with the same general education and experience.
+The starting salary for women at one of my employers was $70-75K annually in sales and technical positions, and for men it was $80-90K annually with the same general education and experience.

 Personally, I have been overlooked for jobs and promotions that have gone to a man several times throughout my career, and though I had equal if not more experience and more education, I have been paid less for doing the exact same job.
 This is the real inequality, but feminists are missing that critical point in their marketing.
 Instead they are attracting a bunch of freaks who just want someone to notice them, and who want to complain that their British Literature degree isn't paying them the same salary as the mechanical engineer who lives next door.